praekelt/swagger-django-generator/README.md

 ./ve/bin/python demo/manage.py runserver
 ```

+### Generated files

+The following links references files that were generated using this utility based on the popular `PetStore` Swagger definition.

+* the [schemas](generated/schemas.py) file contains global schema definitions
+* the [stubs](generated/stubs.py) file is where you will add your own code (this will be replaced in future with a base class definition)
+* the [urls](generated/urls.py) file is where the routing takes place
+* the [utils](generated/utils.py) file contains utility functions
+* the [views](generated/views.py) handles security and validation

 ## Notes
 * All generated API calls are CSRF exempt
 * API calls that have any form of security defined on them will require a logged in user or basic HTTP auth.